 The Basic Skills programs, High School Equivalency, English as a Second Language (ESL), and Adult Basic Education (ABE), focus on providing classes to individuals seeking to improve their fundamental academic skills.
 These programs help students develop the skills needed to pursue further education, to improve employability, or to contribute more fully in their communities.
-The classes are taught by professional and compassionate instructors committed to their students’ progress.
+The classes are taught by professional instructors who are committed to engaging their students and enhancing their students’ progress.
+Registration for day classes occurs every Monday.
+Students may register for night classes on Tuesday evenings.
 Classes are offered at no cost and allow students flexibility through open enrollment throughout the year.

 Even with a personal busy schedule, one can prepare, plan, and succeed.
 Call PCC Basic Skills, 252-249-1851, x 3082, email Marti Hunter., or visit Pamlico Community College, 5049 Highway 306 South, Grantsboro.
 Basic Skills staff members at PCC stand ready and eager to assist High School Equivalency students meet their goals.

 The cost to test for the High School Equivalency diploma is $80.
 Basic Skills scholarships of $50 are available to those students who request assistance and who attend classes regularly.

 For students taking the new 2014 High School Equivalency (HSE) test, a free transcript is mailed to each student.
 A duplicate transcript can be obtained at a cost of $15.